 Members are recognised by their Student Council badges; identifying them as individuals with passes to each POD area to reinforce the trust and value that goes with this position.
-The Student Council meet on a weekly basis during tutor time, and other times, as identified by an appointment card.
+The Student Council meet regularly during tutor time, and other times, as identified by an appointment card.
 They take an active role in the interview recruitment process of teaching staff within the school.